 The Angkhola (back-valley), so named after the gorgeous use of fullers in it’s construction has gained a reputation in recent years as being a hugely powerful chopper and perhaps one of the toughest knives in the world.
 Only so much of this reputation is justified though, with the majority of this reputation being based off the marketing efforts of Himalyan Imports while promoting their Chiruwa (full tang) Angkhola.
 While that knife they produce is undoubtedly very tough, it has less to do with the style of khukuri and its fullers and has more to do with the fact that it is made with spine thicknesses of a centimetre or more and very thick grind geometry.
 While there’s nothing inherently wrong with this, it’s a far cry from the traditional angkhola which rarely reached 8mm maximum spine thickness and differs greatly from the original intended function and feel in hand.

 Strictly speaking the fullers or Chirra that run along the side of the blade are designed to reduce weight and make a knife more agile in hand compared to the traditional blade pattern without sacrificing durability or strength.
-Occasionally they were used to remove weight moreso from near the handle than the belly, which could result in a lighter knife with a more potent swing.
+Typically the fullering is most prominent near the middle and front of the blade, helping to keep the balance closer to the handle while retaining a broad, deep biting profile.
 It is for this reason that angkhola style khukuris were usually lighter and more nimble on average than their unfullered counterparts and were seen on higher ranking military khukuris as well as in the hands of powerful and well respected civilians.

 In relation to this later point, one major function of the fullers was to show off the prowess of the Blacksmith as the hammering and grinding of these fullers is one of the most time consuming and difficult processes a Blacksmith can encounter, which in turn displayed the taste and power of the wielder.
 As a result of this, there are historical examples of khukuris being made with one, two or even three fullers, called Ek, Dui and Tin Chirra khukuris respectively.
 In recent years this trend has gotten a little bit out of hand, with 5 or even 7 fullered blades coming out of some khukuri houses.
-Functionally speaking, the design with the best ratio of weight reduction to rigidity is the Ek Chirra, with increased weight for diminishing rigidity gains occuring with more fullers.
+Functionally speaking, the design with the best ratio of weight reduction to rigidity is the Ek Chirra.
+Some very broad, thin blades may find better rigidty from a dui or tin chirra, though generally there is increased weight for diminishing rigidity gains occuring with more fullers.
 By the time you get to 5 fullers you’re more or less looking at no functional benefit whatsoever, and operating purely based on style.
 At 7 fullers there’s not much style left in the knife whatsoever.

 17″: 6mm spine at bolster, 750g